leonid-shevtsov/split_tests/README.md

 ## Compatibility

 This tool was written for Ruby and CircleCI, but it can be used with any file-based test suite on any CI.
+Since then, CircleCI has introduced built-in test splitting.
+Also since then, the tool has been applied on GitHub Actions, that do not provide test splitting.

 It is written in Golang, released as a binary, and has no external dependencies.